 Located right off the Kingston-Rhinecliff Bridge is a 1,332-panel solar system that produces 26% of the Authority’s electricity.
 Installed in early 2018, this is the first of several solar systems they intend to install.
 In further efforts to reduce its non-renewable energy expenditure, the Authority also converted all street lights and light bulbs to LEDs.

 Notice the snow on the ground?
 It’s an unavoidable fact that it snows in Upstate New York.
 But solar panels are designed to warm up and let the snow slide right off them, far before the snow melts elsewhere.
 This leaves you plenty of sunshine to crank out those kWhs!
-Learn more about what happens to solar panels in the snow here.

-69.66 MW (#7 in Upstate NY) | 3,351 Installations (#2 in Upstate NY)
+84.67 MW (#7 in Upstate NY) | 2,409 Installations (#8 in Upstate NY)

 Spa Solar Park in Saratoga Springs, NY (2.6 MW)

 In 2017, this 2.6 MW solar farm was commissioned and has since supplied the City of Saratoga Springs with 40% of its energy.
-The best part?
-There are still over 50 acres on the site, leaving plenty of room for expansion!
+There are still over 50 acres on the site, leaving plenty of room for more solar panels!

-93.76 MW (#5 in Upstate NY) | 1,401 Installations (#9 in Upstate NY)
+93.76 MW (#4 in Upstate NY) | 1,520 Installations (#11 in Upstate NY)

-In addition to providing forward-thinking professionals that work at Tompkins County’s many businesses, these colleges interact with the community to drive solar installations.
+In addition to providing forward-thinking professionals that work for Tompkins County businesses, these colleges interact with the community to drive solar installations.
 In 2017, the Cornell Cooperative Extension ran a “Go Solar Tompkins County” campaign that led to over 100 people installing solar.